draxnor/FirstWebScarping/README.md

 ## Future plans

-The project started as a microproject, but it is fun and will be continued
+The project started as a microproject, but I am having fun and it will be continued

 I already tried scraping other shops like x-kom.pl or proline.pl, but unlike 'morele.net' those 2 are using anti-scraping techniques.
 Especially x-kom might be difficult to scrap as it recognizes GET requests typical for bot/scripts and blocks further requests from same IP address.